SquareProtonOrg/debugchannel-tail-client/README.md

     dctail --setup
 ```

-This creates the ~/.dctail.json config file from defaults and then exits
+This creates the /etc/debugchannel/dctail.conf config file from defaults and then exits.